josean-dev/sveltekit-blog/src/posts/neovim-linting-and-formatting.md

         └── plugins/
 ```

-In this file I bootstrap lazy.nvim and setup my plugins.
+In this file I bootstrap lazy.nvim and setup the lazy.nvim plugin.

 ## Setting up lazy.nvim